sedwards2009/extraterm/docs/extensions_contribution_points.md

 The `commands` field in `package.json` is a list of commands with the following structure:

-* `command` the full name of the command including the name of the extension it is from.
+* `command`  - full name of the command including the name of the extension it is from.
-* `title` the human readable title or name of the command.
+* `title`  - human readable title or name of the command.
-* `category` the category to group this command belongs to in the keybindings settings.
+* `category`  - category to group this command belongs to in the keybindings settings tab.
-* `order` number used to sort and order this command in the UI relative to other command which share the same category.
+* `order` - number used to sort and order this command in the UI relative to other command which share the same category.
-* `when` a *when clause* which specifies when this command is available.
+* `when` - a *when clause* which specifies when this command is available.
+See below.
-* `icon`
+* `icon` - the name of a Font Awesome icon to show next to this command in the Command Palette and in other menus.
+See below.

 Example: